-Full Time Student a student enrolled in 12 or more credits 3/4 Time Student a student enrolled in 9-11 credits 1/2 Time Student a student enrolled in 6-8 credits development.
+F ull Time Student a student enrolled in 12 or more credits 3 /4 Time Student a student enrolled in 9-11 credits 1 /2 Time Student a student enrolled in 6-8 credits L ess than 1/2 Time Student a student enrolled in less than 6 credits S pecial Student Enrollment for informational instruction only or for professional development.
 These students are not enrolled in a program of study.